kierans/node-tokenising-stream/README.md

 stream.
 The parser stream forwards events from the wrapped parser to listeners registered on the stream; as streams are `EventEmitter`s.

-While the input to the parser stream respects [back-pressure][3], the output from the parser stream does not.
-Events break the back-pressure mechanism as many events could be emitted from a single chunk of input which could overflow a listener in a stream flow if data is flowing very slowly in the stream.
+While the input to the parser stream respects [back-pressure][3], the token events are not streamed but merely emitted synchronously, without any kind of flow control.
+A typical reason for choosing an event-driven parser is to avoid buffering the entire output, which in Javascript typically means something needs to be done with the tokens, such as streaming them elsewhere.
+However, simply writing the events to a stream ignores the back-pressure mechanism; many events could be emitted, which could overflow a downstream listener in a stream flow if data is flowing slowly, with no way to limit the fire hose upstream.

 If an error occurs during parsing, the input stream needs to be destroyed to stop reading more data.

 Streams provide a standard pattern in Node.js to handle back-pressure and errors.
 What is required is to have events from a parser stream respect back-pressure in a flow.

 `TokenisingStream` is a Transform stream that decorates a Writable stream representing a parser.
 Input to the transform is written to the delegate and events are collected.